 - While its a step up, you don’t get a whole lot more from the JOOLA inside

 Our review of the mid range tables starts with the JOOLA Rally.
 It’s also referred to as the JOOLA Motion or JOOLA Triumph.
 You can easily get started with this separate half rollaway table in around 15 minutes by fastening 8 bolts.
 The table comes in both ⅝” and ¾” table top sizes.
 While we focus on the 3/4″, most of the characteristics apply to both sizes.

-The undercarriage is the same in thickness (1.5”) and materials as the JOOLA inside – so it carries a consistent level of quality construction.
+The undercarriage is the same in thickness (1.5 inch) and materials as the JOOLA inside – so it carries a consistent level of quality construction.
 JOOLA have added some nice touches which differentiate the Rally from others.
 The frame includes corner ball holders for upto 3 balls and you’ll never lose count with a magnetic scoring abacus.
-The high quality net post set found on the JOOLA Inside is also included.
+The tournament grade quality net post set found on the JOOLA Inside is also included.

 Finally, the JOOLA Rally comes with some impressive safety features, including:

 - a double anti-tilting locking system that locks the table into position during storage and while playing; and

 - 3 inch locking wheels are well made and will ensure stability.

 STIGA Advantage Indoor Table Tennis Table

 Price: $ | Surface thickness: 15mm MDF | Frame: 1.5″ steel | Aprons: 1.5″ steel tube apron | Design: Separate halves | Weight: 110 lbs | Colours: Blue | Playback: Yes

 - Solid construction